SAP/cf-nodejs-logging-support/README.md

 ##### 3 Attaching JWTs to requests
 Provide the created JWTs via a header field named 'SAP-LOG-LEVEL'.
 The logging level will be set to the provided level for the request (and also corresponding custom log messages).

-Note: If the provided JWT can not be verified, is expired or contains an invalid logging level, the library ignores it and uses the global logging level.
+Note: If the provided JWT cannot be verified, is expired or contains an invalid logging level, the library ignores it and uses the global logging level.

 If you want to use another header name for the JWT, you can specify it via an enviroment variable:
 ```